Make New Icons for Windows Vista

 Pricing and Availability

-ArtIcons 5.15 runs under Windows 95/98/ME/2000/NT/XP/2003/Vista and costs $29.95 (USD) for a single user license.
+ArtIcons Pro 5.12 runs under Windows 95/98/ME/2000/NT/XP/2003 and costs $39.95 (USD) for a single user license.
 Registered customers are entitled to lifetime technical support and discounts on further updates.
-Additional information on ArtIcons, as well as its 30-day evaluation version with nag screens is available from http://www.aha-soft.com.
+Additional information on ArtIcons Pro, as well as its 30-day evaluation version with nag screens is available from http://www.aha-soft.com.

 About Aha-Soft